Recursive Language Models: Additional Benchmark Details

 \subsection{OOLONG-Pairs Benchmark}

-To create OOLONG-Pairs, we synthetically generate $20$ new tasks based on the ground-truth labels for the OOLONG~\cite{bertsch2025oolongevaluatinglongcontext} \texttt{trec\_coarse} split for input contexts of length in [1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524288, 1048576].
-Similar to OOLONG, each question requires correctly predicing the semantic mapping for each entry.
+OOLONG-Pairs consists of $20$ synthetically generated tasks based on the ground-truth labels for the OOLONG~\cite{bertsch2025oolongevaluatinglongcontext} \texttt{trec\_coarse} split for input contexts of length in [1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524288, 1048576].
+Similar to OOLONG, each question requires correctly predicting the semantic mapping for each entry.

-\textbf{Ensuring $\mathcal{I} \approx O(N^2)$ on OOLONG-Pairs}.
-We noticed that many tasks that aggregate over pairs of entries could actually be solved without looking at the pairs and only looking at each entry in a linear fashion (e.g. using the principle of inclusion-exclusion in set theory), so we explicitly created questions that ask for all pairs satisfying some properties.
+\textbf{OOLONG-Pairs ensures quadratic scaling}.
+Many tasks that aggregate over pairs of entries can actually be solved without looking at the pairs and only looking at each entry in a linear fashion (e.g. using the principle of inclusion-exclusion in set theory).
+However, in OOLONG-Pairs, each question is created such that the model must return all pairs satisfying some properties, rather than just counting.

 [2]{ \textbf{Task #1}\\[0.25em] #2 \hrule }

 \questionblock{1}{In the above data, list all pairs of user IDs (no duplicate pairs, list lower ID first) where both users have at least one instance with a numeric value or location.
 Each of the questions can be labelled as one of the labels (the data does not provide the labels, you need to figure out the label from the semantics of the question): description and abstract concept, entity, human being, numeric value, location, abbreviation.
 In your answer, list all pairs in the format (user\_id\_1, user\_id\_2), separated by newlines.}